tannousmarc/Magnum-Opus/README.md

 # Instructions

-Inside the client you'll find the frontend.
+Inside the client folder you'll find the frontend.
 Navigate to that directory and run:

 `npm install`